AkEditz/Desh-Darshan/README.md

 Website - Desh Darshan

 Our target is to showcase Indian culture and tradition to the world through this website.
 Visitors can access detailed information about Indian dance, clothing, food, historic places, festivals, scriptures, and rituals.
 Additionally, the website will serve as an educational platform, allowing people to learn about these aspects of Indian culture.
 With this website, people can also plan their visits to Indian historic places to expand their knowledge and experience firsthand the richness of Indian heritage.

+Home page - In the home page we are presenting summary of our website.

+Modules - Cultural tradition(food, dance, outfit), Historic places, Scriptures, languages.